ales-t/galign/README.md

 Copyright © 2013 Institute of Formal and Applied Linguistics, Charles University in Prague.

-Licensed under the GNU Lesser General Public Licence version 2.1.
+Licensed under the GNU Lesser General Public License version 2.1.